NeLLi-team/gvclass/README.md

 - `plv` count helps distinguish PLV from virophages (PLVs share VP markers but have additional PLV-specific marker; count is not binary).

 ### Cellular carry-over
-- `uni56_total` (UNI56) counts universal cellular markers; more than ~10 unique hits point to host contamination or bins that include cellular contigs.
-- The wrapper also reports `busco_*` fields when available; elevated counts complement UNI56 for spotting non-viral material.
+- `cellular_unique`, `cellular_total`, and `contamination_cellular_signal_v1` summarize host-like marker burden and the strength of the cellular contamination signal.

-Use these fields together: a high completeness score with low duplication and low UNI56 is characteristic of a high-quality GVMAG; any combination of low completeness plus high duplication or high UNI56 warrants manual curation.
+Use these fields together: a high completeness score with low duplication and low cellular signal is characteristic of a high-quality GVMAG; any combination of low completeness plus high duplication or elevated contamination metrics warrants manual curation.

 ## Performance Optimization